-The restructuring activities started during the second half of 2006 to reduce expenses and improve margins were continued during the first and second quarters of 2007, to further improve our operating results and the effectiveness of our sales and marketing organization and sales channels.
+The restructuring activities started during the second half of 2006 to reduce expenses and improve margins continued during the first and second quarters of 2007, to further improve our operating results and the effectiveness of our sales and marketing organization and sales channels.
 These actions included re-engineering some internal processes, integrating some activities, transferring some activities to our lower cost base of operations in China, reducing resources applied to declining legacy products, moving some engineering positions to production, reducing the number of taxable entities, outsourcing some functions such as payroll, combining some positions, eliminating some functions, and shifting some responsibilities and resources to our channels.
 During 2007 restructuring charges totaled \$725,000 and were primarily severance related, along with some exiting facility related costs.

 As a result of the business down turn we were experiencing in the fourth quarter of 2008 and the uncertain business outlook, additional actions to reduce expenses were taken.
 This resulted in a restructuring charge primarily related to severance during the fourth quarter of \$535,000 and total of \$542,000 for the year 2008.
 During the first quarter of 2009, restructure activities resulted in net additional charges of \$22,000 representing severance and costs associated with terminating vehicle leases.
-At March 31, 2009, \$103,000 remains accrued and is expected to be paid out during 2009.
+During the second quarter, we consolidated our operations into a smaller portion of our leased space, resulting in a lease abandonment restructure charge of \$208,000, partially offset by reductions in previously accrued personnel, automobile leases and legal restructuring costs.
+At June 30, 2009, \$256,000 remains accrued and is expected to be paid out during 2009 except for the lease abandonment period amounts which will be fully paid out in July 2011.